Write an eLangdell® casebook or chapter

 - Publication by CALI includes your assignment of copyright in the material; CALI distributes the completed material with a Creative Commons BY-NC-SA license.

-- Third Party IP in final versions of accepted chapters or books must be cleared by the Author and must permit distribution with a Creative Commons license.
+- Permissions to use third-party materials (images, law review articles, or newspaper articles, for example) must be cleared by the Author and must permit distribution with a Creative Commons license.

 - Your proposal should include: